Pringley/patentpaper2/paper.markdown

 *which point in time* to measure the company size -- does a company's employee count in 2013 affect the quality of a patent it filed in the 1980s?

-Instead, we choose a very simple metric contained within our dataset: company size is defined as the **number of patents submitted**.
+Instead, we choose a simple metric contained within our dataset: company size is defined as the **number of patents submitted**.

 This may not be a perfect representation of "size," but it still allows us to analyze whether these "prolific" companies are contributing any *important* patents or merely a large volume of consequential patents.

-Our set of "big companies" will therefore be the 25 companies that applied for the largest number of patents.
-They are, in order with number of LED patents
+Our set of "large companies" will therefore be the 25 companies that applied for the largest number of patents.
+They are, in order with number of LED patents each:
-each:

 > `samsung` (1673), `semiconductor energy lab` (1437), `seiko` (1394), `sharp`
 > (1103), `panasonic` (1094), `sony` (937), `toshiba` (848), `sanyo (tokyo